 AHS shall establish fixed monthly rates for Global Commitment to Health Demonstration enrollees.
 The fixed per member per month (PMPM) amount, must be developed and certified as actuarially sound in accordance with 42 CFR 438.4 through 438.7.
+The PMPM rate should allow DVHA to achieve an MLR of at least 85 percent.
 The PMPM rates shall not include any administrative costs that are required to be incurred by AHS as the Single State Agency under federal law, regulation or the STCs.
 The rates must be developed consistent with the requirements in 42 CFR 438.5 and based on DVHA's actual experience and expected costs.